Label Embedding via Low-Coherence Matrices

-We now mention theoretical contributions that are most related to our own.
-The seminal work of \citet{Allwein01Reducing} generalizes the \textit{error correcting output codes} (ECOC) framework for multiclass classification, transforming the problem into multiple binary classification tasks.
-The authors establish a bound on the empirical multiclass loss based on the empirical loss of the individual binary learners and present a generalization error analysis when AdaBoost is employed as the binary learner.
-Drawing inspiration from the error bound proposed by \citet{Allwein01Reducing}, \citet{evron18wltls} applies the ECOC principle to extreme multiclass classification.
-In their approach, labels are embedded with codes that are generated by graphs.
-In a different perspective, \citet{Ramaswamy18abstrain} put forth a novel surrogate loss function for multiclass classification with an abstain option.
+Our theoretical contributions are expressed as excess risk bounds, which quantify how the excess risk associated to a surrogate loss relates to the excess risk for the 0-1 loss.
+Excess risk bounds for classification were developed by \citet{zhang04, Bartlett06, Steinwart2007HowTC} and subsequently developed and extended by several authors.

+\citet{Ramaswamy2012} shows that one needs to minimize a convex surrogate loss defined on at least a $C-1$ dimension space to achieve consistency for the standard $C$-class classification problem, $i.e.$, any convex surrogate loss function operating on a dimension less than $C-1$ inevitably suffers an irreducible error.
+Complementing this, \citet{Pires13} validates the consistency of \textit{simplex encoding} \citep{mroueh12}, a variant of label embedding in a $C-1$ dimensional space, and introduces an excess risk bound.
+Previous excess risk bounds have been developed for consistent loss functions.
+In contrast, drawing from \citep{Steinwart2007HowTC}, we establish a novel excess risk bound for the label embedding framework, which admits an irreducible error and is inherently inconsistent.
+This error diminishes as the coherence of the embedding matrix decreases and ultimately vanishes under Massart's noise condition \citep{massart06massart}, leading to an excess risk bound of the conventional form.

+From a different perspective, \citet{Ramaswamy18abstrain} put forth a novel surrogate loss function for multiclass classification with an abstain option.
 This abstain option enables the classifier to opt-out from making predictions at a certain cost.
-Remarkably, their proposed methods not only demonstrate consistency but also effectively reduce the multiclass problems to $\lceil \log C \rceil$ binary classification problems through encoding the classes with their binary representations.
-Our research can be interpreted as a continuous refinement of the concept of reducing multiclass problems to binary problems.
-We transform multiclass problems into regression problems on a $\cO(\log C)$ space.
-Crucially, our excess risk analysis unveils the intricate balance between statistical and computational efficiency.
+Remarkably, their proposed methods not only demonstrate consistency but also effectively reduce the multiclass problems to $\lceil \log C \rceil$ binary classification problems by encoding the classes with their binary representations.
+In particular, the region in $\cX$ that causes the irreducible error in our excess risk bound is abstained from in \citet{Ramaswamy18abstrain} to achieve lossless dimension reduction in the abstention setting.